Measuring Agents in Production: 1 Results : What Are the Applications of Agents?

-Relaxed latency requirements are common among deployed agents.
+\cut{ Relaxed latency requirements are common among deployed agents.
 Figure~\ref{fig:domains_users_latency} shows the distribution of maximum allowable end-to-end latency.
 Minutes is the most common target, followed by seconds.
-Notably, 17.0\% report no defined limit yet, and 1.9\% allow hours to days.
+Notably, 17.0\% report no defined limit yet.

-The latency tolerance reflects the productivity focus from Section~\ref{sec:rq1_motivation}.
-Agents are often used to automate tasks that typically take humans hours to complete.
+The latency tolerance reflects the productivity focus from \S\ref{sec:rq1_motivation}.
+Agents are often used to automate tasks that can take humans hours to complete.
 Consequently, an agent taking multiple minutes to respond remains orders of magnitude faster than non-agentic baselines.
 Interview participants emphasized this advantage: even if an agent takes five minutes, that remains more than $10 \times$ faster than assigning the task to a person on the team, especially when staffing shortages exist and the task is secondary to the user's core responsibilities.
 Examples include nurses examining insurance details and software engineers responding to internal pager duty.
 Some deployed agents from case studies even batch requests hourly or overnight, further indicating latency is not a primary constraint.

 However, this pattern breaks for real-time interactive applications.
-For example, practitioners building voice-driven systems report latency as their top challenge (Section~\ref{sec:rq4_latency_challenge}) during detailed case study.
+For example, practitioners building voice-driven systems report latency as their top challenge (\S\ref{sec:rq4_latency_challenge}) during detailed case study.
 These systems compete against human conversation speeds rather than task completion baselines.
 Among our \numcase/ detailed case studies, only 5 require real-time responsiveness.
 The remaining 15 cases tolerate extended processing times: 7 involve human review with relaxed timing, 5 operate as asynchronous background processes, and 3 have hybrid operation patterns.
-For these systems, processing times of minutes remain acceptable because the alternative is days of human effort.
+For these systems, processing times of minutes remain acceptable because the alternative can be days of human effort.

-\begin{findingbox2} \RQ{1} \textit{\textbf{Finding \#4:}} Development teams prioritize agent output quality and capability by concentrating on latency-relaxed applications. \end{findingbox2}
+\begin{findingbox2} \RQ{1} \textit{\textbf{Finding \#4:}} Development teams prioritize agent output quality and capability by concentrating on latency-relaxed applications. \end{findingbox2} }